cristianoc/arc-challenge/InPaintingARC.md

 ## InPainting Tasks

 An inpainting task consists of grids where the input is the same as the output except for a number of cells covered with a specific color.
-The outputs contain a recognizable patterns so that based on that it is possible to reconstruct the original grid from just the input.
+The outputs contain recognizable patterns, allowing the reconstruction of the original grid from just the input.

 Here's an example: